marhaupe/json2struct/README.md

 > --version: version for json2struct

-# Background
+## Specifics

-A lot of the lexing/parsing in this project is inspired by [the `text/template` package](https://go.dev/src/text/template/).
-Rob Pike talks about they wrote the package [in this talk](https://www.youtube.com/watch?v=HxaD_trXwRE).
-The slides can be found [here](https://go.dev/talks/2011/lex.slide#1)
+A lot of the lexing/parsing in this project is inspired by the [`text/template`](https://go.dev/src/text/template/) package.
+Rob Pike also gave a talk about how and why they wrote the package.
+The link can be found [here](https://www.youtube.com/watch?v=HxaD_trXwRE), and the slides to it [here](https://go.dev/talks/2011/lex.slide#1)